maryam246/Task-4/README.md

 Private variable means that scope of variables values is within the class.and the values of variables is not accessed outside the class.<br>
 In Python, to declare private variables or methods, single or double underscores are used.<br>
 In Python, there is no strict concept of "private variables" like you might find in some other programming languages.<br>We can access the private variables outside the class in python by (variable name._class name__private) this concept called the name mangling.<br>
+## Name(A special variable)in python:<br>
+In Python, __name__ is a special variable that tells you whether your Python script is being run directly or if it's being imported as a module into another script.<br>